rgolubtsov/customers-api-proto-lite-vlang-veb/README.md

 **Note:** This will suppress all the console output only; logging to a logfile and to the Unix syslog will remain unchanged.

-The daemonized microservice then can be stopped at any time by issuing the following command:
+The daemonized microservice then can be stopped gracefully at any time by issuing the following command:

 ```
 $ kill -SIGTERM <pid>